The Dartmoor Tomb Raiders

 'Freestanding' kistvaen at Roundy Park.

 Not uncommonly cists or retaining circles are the only evidence of a burial site and those with little or no trace of a mound are usually close to roads or newtakes or in regions known to have been the target of stone collectors (for building purposes)...
 Cisted graves are widespread, present distribution merely reflecting the accidents of survival, their ubiquitous siting ranging from hilltop to riverbank...
 About 187 fairly certain examples have been recorded on the Moor...
-Most of these, already exposed were cleared out again by members of the Dartmoor Exploration Committee and only tow have been found undisturbed...
-The multiple cist tradition of Wales and Ireland with several cists under a single mound does not seem to have reached as far as the Moor.
-Secondary burial seems to be practically unknown on the Moor and rare even in Cornwall, one more tradition apparently characteristic of the West Country...
+Most of these, already exposed were cleared out again by members of the Dartmoor Exploration Committee and only two have been found undisturbed... "

 And so the list of extracts could go on, but as can be seen from the above examples all agree as to their design and purpose and more importantly all note how the kistvaens have been plundered by treasure seekers.
 Clearly, when in the early days, the graves were opened there would have been no fabulous treasure hoards.
 Gerrard, 1997, p.57, notes that around 53 cairns produced finds comprising of flint artefacts, pottery, quartz crystals, dress fasteners, bronze knives, bronze spearheads, glass beads, a dagger pommel, rivets, a stone amulet and faience beads.
 Obviously, if you had spent a hot sweaty day digging into a kistvaen none of the above finds would have been regarded as 'treasure', they certainly would not make you rich.
 These days things would be different and in an archaeological context some of them would be regarded as priceless.